 Pressure Frying vs. Traditional Frying

-Here’s how pressure frying outperforms traditional open-air frying methods:
+Here's how pressure frying outperforms traditional open-air frying methods in commercial settings:

 The Henny Penny Pressure Fryer is designed specifically to deliver these advantages in commercial settings.
 Its advanced design ensures consistent temperature control, reduced oil usage, and unbeatable product quality.